-David Huerta is a Digital Security Trainer at the Freedom of the Press Foundation, where he’s working on methods to train journalists to take advantage of privacy-enhancing technology to empower a free press.
-He’s co-organized dozens of trainings across the US, including one at the Whitney Museum of American Art as part of Laura Poitras’s Astro Noise exhibition in 2016.
+David Huerta is a Digital Security Trainer at Freedom of the Press Foundation, where he trains journalists in privacy-enhancing technology to empower a free press.
+He’s taught hundreds of trainings across the world and has previously organized the digital security track at the National Association of Hispanic Journalists (NAHJ) conference.
 He’s also spoken on the subject of usable privacy technology at DEF CON, Radical Networks, Rightscon, Facets, Allied Media Conference and anywhere the words "use PGP" summon him to a stump speech.

-Learn about the security, privacy, and anti-abuse measures of the Whereby video chat platform.
+Learn about the security, privacy, and anti-abuse measures of the Microsoft Teams video chat platform.